zivmax/blog/src/content/posts/CS110/CS110-Note-3.md

 description: "Instructions: Language of the Computer"
 tags:
 - CS110
-- 计算机体系架构
+- Computer Architecture
-- 上科大
+- STU
-- 计算机科学
+- CS
-category: 笔记
+category: Notes
 ---

 # Operations of the Computer Hardware